kapishverma/Java-Notes/Readme.md

 3. ***Static Variable (also called Class Variable):***

+Static variables are also known as **class variables**.

+* These variables are declared similarly to instance variables.
+The difference is that static variables are declared using the static keyword within a class outside of any method, constructor, or block.

+*Example:*

 Think of static variables as a shared whiteboard that everyone in a class can write on.
 Any updates you make on the whiteboard are visible to everyone who looks at it.

 In programming, static variables are like shared information that's common to all instances of a class.
 These variables are shared among all objects of the class, and changes made to them are visible to all instances.

-*Example:*
 Imagine you're in a classroom, and there's a "class count" board that keeps track of the total number of students.
 Every time a student enters or leaves the class, the count changes.
 This "class count" board is like a static variable.
 All students see the same count, and any updates to it are shared among everyone.

-* A static variable is declared using the static keyword within a class but outside any method.
-* Unlike instance variables, static variables are shared among all instances of the class.
+* Unlike instance variables, we can only have one copy of a static variable per class, irrespective of how many objects we create.
+Static variables are shared among all instances of the class.
-* They are created when the class is loaded into memory and exist for the entire program's lifetime.
+* Static variables are created at the start of program execution(when the class is loaded into memory) and destroyed automatically when execution ends(i.e. exist for the entire program's lifetime).
-* Static variables also have default values (0, null, false) if not explicitly initialized.
+* Initialization of a static variable is not mandatory.
+Its default value is dependent on the data type of variable.
+For String it is null, for float it is 0.0f, for int it is 0, for Wrapper classes like Integer it is null, etc.
+* If we access a static variable like an instance variable (through an object), the compiler will show a warning message, which won’t halt the program.
+The compiler will replace the object name with the class name automatically.
+* If we access a static variable without the class name, the compiler will automatically append the class name.
+But for accessing the static variable of a different class, we must mention the class name as 2 different classes might have a static variable with the same name.
+* Static variables cannot be declared locally inside an instance method.
+* Static blocks can be used to initialize static variables.

 ```java
 class MathUtility {
     static final double PI = 3.14159; // Static variable
     static int counter = 0;          // Static variable
 }
 ```

+##### Differences Between the Instance Variables and the Static Variables

+* Each object will have its own copy of an instance variable, whereas we can only have one copy of a static variable per class, irrespective of how many objects we create.
+Thus, static variables are good for memory management.
+* Changes made in an instance variable using one object will not be reflected in other objects as each object has its own copy of the instance variable.
+In the case of a static variable, changes will be reflected in other objects as static variables are common to all objects of a class.
+* We can access instance variables through object references, and static variables can be accessed directly using the class name.
+* Instance variables are created when an object is created with the use of the keyword ‘new’ and destroyed when the object is destroyed.
+Static variables are created when the program starts and destroyed when the program stops.

 ***In summary:***